UCAS codes: V590

 University of Winchester students studying Bachelor Honours degrees are pre-approved to start a Masters degree at Winchester.
 To be eligible students must apply by the end of March in their final year and meet the entry requirements of their chosen Masters degree.

 The core modules introduce students to some of the most profound questions concerning human existence from across a range of subject disciplines.
-The optional modules look at many aspects of liberal arts in detail, enabling students to pursue those they are most interested in, including studies in the Holocaust, ecology, the soul, religion(s), art, music, science, literature, education and philosophy.
-It is also possible, in certain cases, to take additional modules from other programmes.
+The optional modules look at many aspects of liberal arts in detail, enabling students to pursue those they are most interested in, including studies in the Holocaust, ecology, the soul, religion(s), art, music, science, literature, and education.
+Both the core and the optional modules take a philosophical approach in exploring their issues and questions.

 Modern Liberal Arts has the informal and friendly atmosphere that enables students and tutors to get to know each other and to work together.
 We hold such educational relationships to be the cornerstone of not just our approach to teaching and learning, but of everything we do.